jewel/clearskies/protocol/core.md

 "get" requests in order to receive pipelined responses.
 Pipelining will cause a large speedup when small files are involved and latency is high.

-If the client wants to receive multiple files at once,
+If the client wants to receive multiple files at once, it should open up another connection to the peer.

 Software may choose to respond to multiple "get" requests out of order.